TotallyInformation/node-red-contrib-uibuilder/README.md

 * Use without any front-end framework if you like.
 Keep it light and simple.
 * The included front-end library provides connectivity to Node-RED and msg event handling.
 * Write your own HTML, CSS and JavaScript to define the perfect front-end user interface for your needs.
+* Edit your custom front-end code from within the Node-RED Editor, little to no need for access to the server's filing system.
 * Needs almost no boilerplate in your front-end code in order to work.
 * Simple included example works out-of-the-box, no need to install anything other than the node.
 * VueJS, MoonJS extended and caching example flows included.
+* Optional index web page listing of available files.

 Current limitations are:

 * You have to write your own HTML, uibuilder doesn't (yet) do it for you. *This is by design.
 I hope to have a component design available at some point which will give additional options and make the UI building easier.*
 * You have to know the front-end library locations for installed libraries and edit your HTML accordingly.
 The `uibindex` admin API (accessible from any node's admin ui) shows you all of the root folders and what the package authors report as the main entry point for all active packages.
-* You cannot (yet) compile/compress your custom front-end code (HMTL, JS, SCSS, etc.) for efficiency. *This will be added soon.*
+* You cannot yet compile/compress your custom front-end code (HMTL, JS, SCSS, etc.) for efficiency. *This will be added soon.*
+* You cannot yet edit source files in sub-folders. *This will be added soon.*

-This is rather the opposite of Node-RED's Dashboard.
+uibuilder is rather the opposite of Node-RED's Dashboard.
 Whereas that is designed to make it very easy to create a UI but trades that off with some limitations, this is designed to let you do anything you can think of with any framework but at the trade off of having to write your own front-end code.
 This node should also be a **lot** faster and more resource efficient in use than Dashboard though that obviously depends on what front-end libraries and frameworks you choose to use.

 ## Contents
 <!-- TOC -->